It has been a busy and exciting week here at the British Red Cross.

 Map to show the areas in Southern Africa affected by flooding, cholera and cyclones in the past 5 years

 The map is to help the logistics team decide where to put equipment warehouses containing non-food equipment for disaster relief.
-Other factors to consider include access to transport links and the political context.

 I finally bid farewell to the team at the Big Issue Foundation a few weeks back, since which time I’ve been tinkering away at my final report.
 I’d wanted to get all my ideas nailed down before blogging my final post, hence why this one is coming a little late.

 I had originally set out to calculate The Big Issue Foundation’s social return on investment, as explained briefly in my previous post.
 I started at TBIF with practically a layperson’s knowledge of their operations, being little more than an admirer of the magazine and its ethos.
 But over the course of the five or so weeks I spent working there, my understanding of how it functions and where it creates its social value developed greatly.

 This week, I started my placement at the British Red Cross in London.
 The GIS team play an important and vital role here in the work of the British Red Cross, providing map services to the other departments.

 At the start of the week, I joined a corporate strategy meeting and found out about the seven fundamental principles that guide the work of the Red Cross, which include neutrality and impartiality.
 British Red Cross strategy is formed through an inclusive process of stakeholder engagement.

 Back at the GIS team, I have been getting to know the British Red Cross mapping tools and systems.

 Well it’s the end of the first week of the autumn term and all but one of the Charity Insights internships has come to an end.
 We have had some fantastic feedback from our charity partners.
 Here are just a selection of their comments: